siddhartha-gadgil/DeptWeb/_seminars/2026/2026-04-23-souvik-goswami.md

 Focusing on smooth and projective varieties over the complex numbers, the aim of this talk will be twofold.
 First, I will introduce algebraic cycles, examples, and various maps connecting them to singular and de Rham cohomology groups, as well as a particular bilinear pairing called the height pairing.
 This part will be a survey.
 Next, I will introduce my current topic of research (joint with Irene Spelta): the study of the limit of height pairings for a family of smooth projective varieties.
-I will explore this topic through a particularly interesting algebraic cycle called the Ceresa cycle. ([https://arxiv.org/abs/2604.01842](Joint work) with Irene Spelta.)
+I will explore this topic through a particularly interesting algebraic cycle called the Ceresa cycle. ([Joint work](https://arxiv.org/abs/2604.01842) with Irene Spelta.)